-CSU and WSU have a strong commitment to serving local communities and addressing the needs specific to individual regions.
+Charles Sturt University and WSU have a strong commitment to serving local communities and addressing the needs specific to individual regions.

 Destined for a career improving the nation’s health?

-CSU offers a range of undergraduate and postgraduate courses in allied health, pharmacy, medical science and dentistry.
+We offer a range of undergraduate and postgraduate courses in allied health, pharmacy, medical science and dentistry.
 Check out our range of courses and get set to make a difference in your community.